 Financial Management and Assurance

-We help Congress ensure the full and effective implementation of the 1990 Chief Financial Officers Act, the 1994 Government Management Reform Act, the 1996 Federal Financial Management Improvement Act, and other crosscutting financial management legislation.
-A key driver of this work is the legislative requirement for GAO to audit the U.S. government’s annual financial statements and conduct other mandated financial audits.
-Further, we identify opportunities for improving accountability for assets through our FSI security vulnerability assessments, forensic audits, and special investigations of areas of government operations that are vulnerable to fraud, waste, and abuse.
+We help Congress to ensure the full and effective implementation of the 1990 Chief Financial Officers Act, the 1994 Government Management Reform Act, the 1996 Federal Financial Management Improvement Act, and other crosscutting financial management legislation.
+A key driver of this work is the legislative requirement for GAO to audit the U.S. government's annual consolidated financial statements and conduct other mandated financial audits.
+In meeting these responsibilities, we annually audit various federal entities' financial statements including the Internal Revenue Service, the Securities and Exchange Commission, Federal Deposit Insurance Corporation, Federal Housing Finance Agency, Consumer Financial Protection Bureau, and the Troubled Asset Relief Program, as well as the Department of Treasury's Schedule of Federal Debt.
+Further, we identify opportunities for improving accountability for assets that are vulnerable to fraud, waste, and abuse.
+We also issue standards for government audits and federal internal controls to help ensure that high quality audits are performed and effective internal control systems are established and maintained.